MartinSpiessl/zilu/README.md

 The principle is to add a new method call **``klee_fail && klee_pass''**, and in its method handler we output the path condition to files.

 ##### these patch files are out-dated.
 Will update it soon, sorry for this inconvenience.
+* klee_patches is applied to KLEE with commit signature 6609a03e68bf551f433ddd0fd8cf64a8683ee2ee
+[comment]: <> (
-* [download patch file](http://lijiaying.github.io/content/iif/klee_patch.tar.bz2) This is only valid for KLEE by Dec.
+#* [download patch file](http://lijiaying.github.io/content/iif/klee_patch.tar.bz2) This is only valid for KLEE by Dec.
 2015.
-* For the latest KLEE, please replace the following files with the files in [klee patch file](http://lijiaying.github.io/content/iif/klee_file_patch.tar.bz2).
+#* For the latest KLEE, please replace the following files with the files in [klee patch file](http://lijiaying.github.io/content/iif/klee_file_patch.tar.bz2).
-1. KLEE_home_folder/include/klee/klee.h
+#1.
+KLEE_home_folder/include/klee/klee.h
-2. KLEE_home_folder/lib/Core/Executor.cpp
+#2.
+KLEE_home_folder/lib/Core/Executor.cpp
-3. KLEE_home_folder/lib/Core/SpecialFunctionHandler.cpp
+#3.
+KLEE_home_folder/lib/Core/SpecialFunctionHandler.cpp
-4. KLEE_home_folder/lib/Core/SpecialFunctionHandler.h
+#4.
+KLEE_home_folder/lib/Core/SpecialFunctionHandler.h
-5. KLEE_home_folder/runtime/Runtest/instrinsics.c
+#5.
+KLEE_home_folder/runtime/Runtest/instrinsics.c
-6. KLEE_home_folder/tools/klee/main.cpp
+#6.
+KLEE_home_folder/tools/klee/main.cpp
+)

 ##### Note:
 + The patch files are tested successfully if you use them just between KLEE configure step and KLEE make step. (between step 5 and 6 in [build-llvm29](http://klee.github.io/build-llvm29/))